 Remote Deposit has resulted in increased efficiency and safety for the associates of the law firm Schwartz, Orgler & Jordan.
-Left to right, Hancock Whitney Commercial Banker James Kaigler; Schwartz, Orgler & Jordan Managing Partner Robert Schwartz; Attorneys Jay Jordan, Jordan Matthews, Christian Strickland; and Hancock Whitney Treasury Specialist Heather Olivier.
-(The safety of our clients and associates is a top priority for Hancock Whitney, and we follow all CDC guidelines for masking when it is not possible to social distance.)
+Left to right, Hancock Whitney Commercial Banker James Kaigler; Schwartz, Orgler & Jordan Managing Partner Robert Schwartz; Attorneys Jay Jordan, Jordan Matthews and Christian Strickland.

-A critical success factor at our 23-year-old firm is the ability to perform that check-depositing function quickly, efficiently and accurately.
-So when our Hancock Whitney banker last fall suggested a way to improve that process — make our staff more efficient while enhancing client service — we were all in.
+A critical success factor at our firm is the ability to perform that check-depositing function quickly, efficiently and accurately.
+So when our Hancock Whitney banker suggested a way to improve that process — make our staff more efficient while enhancing client service — we were all in.

 In the Biloxi office I manage, we started depositing checks into our Hancock Whitney accounts using the bank’s Remote Deposit service.
 That includes an average of about $20 million in real estate closing checks that we now deposit remotely each month into our trust account.

 Before we adopted Remote Deposit, our associates in Biloxi filled out deposit tickets and physically transported checks to our local Hancock Whitney branch as many as eight to ten times a day.
 These frequent trips were necessary because after a closing is completed, parties to real estate transactions want their money, and we can't disburse it until we have good funds in the trust account.

 The bank trips were time-consuming and took staff members away from other work.
 In addition, in the midst of the coronavirus pandemic, these trips created a safety concern.